Mumbai City FC: West Coast Derby

 Mumbai City has a rivalry with their neighborhood club FC Goa, against whom they contest the West Coast Derby or western rivalry.
 The root of the rivalry between Mumbai City FC and FC Goa can be traced back since the appointment of Jorge Costa as Mumbai City's head coach in 2018.
 There were traces of the rivalry before, but it started gaining momentum once the Portuguese – a Jose Mourinho ideologist, was appointed.
 It was natural that Sergio Lobera, whose philosophy is based on Pep Guardiola's Barcelona, would rise as one of the main threats to the Islanders.
 The two sides played several interesting battles throughout the 2018–19 and 2019–20 campaigns.

 Mumbai City's three worst losses in Hero ISL history have come from FC Goa's hands.
 A 7–0 loss in November 2015, A 5–0 loss in October 2018, and a 5–1 loss in March 2019.

 But there is more to this rivalry than just on-field results.
 Before the start of 2020–21 season, Mumbai City FC, under new ownership of CFG, raided FC Goa and signed five key players from the Gaurs in Ahmed Jahouh, Mourtada Fall, Hugo Boumous, Mandar Rao Dessai and Amey Ranawade.
 The Islanders also roped in head coach Sergio Lobera, who had been sacked by Goa just a season before adding more spice to the rivalry.

 In the 2023-24 season, Mumbai faced Goa in the ISL semi-final playoff.
 In the first leg, Goa were winning 2-0 until the 90th minute, where Lallianzuala Chhangte scored a brace, and Vikram Partap Singh scored once, to secure a 2-3 comeback.
 Mumbai midfielder Jayesh Rane played a crucial part in the win, assisting two out of the three Mumbai goals.

 Rivalry with Mohun Bagan

-Mumbai City have also developed a competitive rivalry with Mohun Bagan SG.
-They have contested for the League Shield for the past few years and are currently considered as two of the strongest teams in the ISL.
+Mumbai City have also developed a competitive rivalry with Mohun Bagan SG, with the sides considered to be two of the strongest teams in the league.

 The 2023-24 season saw the rivalry increase, with Mumbai City and Mohun Bagan battling each other for both the ISL Championship and the ISL Cup.
 Mohun Bagan won the ISL shield, beating Mumbai on the final day.
-In the ISL Final though, Mumbai avenged the loss and secured a 3-1 win.
+In the ISL Final, Mumbai avenged the loss and secured a 3-1 win.

 Ahead of the 2024-25 season, Mohun Bagan made headlines by signing Apuia, one of Mumbai's star players.
 Both clubs played out the first match of the 2024-25 season, ending in a 2-2 draw with Mumbai's Syrian defender Thaer Krouma scoring a last-minute equalizer.